A rendering of coronavirus, and the Tufts CTSI logo

 Other institutions (for example, other Clinical and Translational Science Awards program hubs are welcome to adapt this rubric for their own use.

-If you are a Tufts MC investigator and would like to submit a COVID-19 project for approval by the Research Oversight Committee, please refer to the guidance and instructions on the Tufts MC Intranet (login required).
+If you are a Tufts MC investigator and would like to submit a COVID-19 project for approval by the Research Oversight Committee, please refer to the guidance and instructions on the Tufts Medicine Intranet (login required).

 COVID-19 Research Services